 Well… there is a lot you can do with apples.
-Andrea just published a baking book called Köstlich backen mit Äpfeln* (Delicious bakes with apples) – so she knows what to do with apples for sure ;) One of her recipes can be found here on the blog: a German Sour Cream Apple Cake – a really delicious cheesecake!
+Andrea just published a baking book called Köstlich backen mit Äpfeln* (Delicious bakes with apples) – so she knows what to do with apples for sure.
+One of her recipes can be found here on the blog: a German Sour Cream Apple Cake – a really delicious cheesecake!
 Since apples and cheesecake are always a good match, I decided to make something similar for today.
 Instead of the sour cream, I used quark aka. curd cheese.
 A typical ingredient for cheesecakes here in Germany and works well with apples.
-I was thinking about adding some streusel on top but decided to go for an almond crunch topping instead.
-Much less complicated ;))
+I was considering adding some streusel on top but decided to go for an almond crunch topping instead.
+Much less complicated.

 I really like cheesecakes when they are still warm from the oven but you should actually let cheesecake cool down so it can firm up – this one here also needs some time to get into shape.
-If you take it slow and give the cheesecake time to cool and doing it slow the chances are good there will be no cracks on the top… which can happen sometimes when the cake cools too quickly.
-Well… if you do not care about all of that – grab a fork and go for it right out of the oven.
-But be careful not to burn your tongue! ;P
+If you take it slow and give the cheesecake time to cool and do it slow the chances are good there will be no cracks on the top… Which can sometimes happen when the cake cools too quickly.
+Well if you do not care about all of that, grab a fork and go for it right out of the oven.
+But be careful not to burn your tongue!

-We have a saying here in Germany: “Andere Mütter haben auch schöne Töchter” which means literally translated “Other mothers also have pretty daughters” – the English equivalent is probably “There is plenty of other fish in the sea”… What I want to say with that – of course we here in Germany are not the only ones loving apples in bakes.
-That’s why you can find many recipes here on the blog with apples from other countries – maybe you want to check them too.
-If you bookmarked all of them you should also check Andreas blog and see what she did today ;)
+We have a saying here in Germany: »Andere Mütter haben auch schöne Töchter« which literally translated means »Other mothers also have pretty daughters«.
+The English equivalent is probably »There are plenty of other fish in the sea«… What I want to say with that – of course we here in Germany are not the only ones loving apples in bakes.
+That’s why you can find many recipes here on the blog with apples from other countries – maybe you would like to check them too.
+If you bookmarked all of them you should also check Andreas’s blog and see what she did today.

 Classic apple bake from the U.S.: Apple Crumble Pie